CarlosAraoz6/OrbitaMX-Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm--Herman-Kolden/README.md

 Contact email: rmiqueo@ciencias.unam.mx

-Note: The other 3 members of the team OrbitaMX did not participated in any of the work presented here or the meetings to discuss each Task of the challenge.
+Note: The other 3 members of the team OrbitaMX did not participate in any of the works presented here or the meetings to discuss each Task of the challenge.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Pitch Presenter on Demo Day: Carlos Aráoz Alvarado